-(II) Students will be introduced to the load types and load combinations required to design structures in compliance with building code requirements.
+Students will be introduced to the load types and load combinations required to design structures in compliance with building code requirements.
 Students will learn the theory and methods to determine the magnitude and application of loads associated with structure self-weight and occupancy.
 Students will be introduced to the physics underlying the requirements for environmental loads and to the accepted methods used to calculate environmental loads due to wind, snow, rain, floods, and avalanches.
 Students will become familiar with the common approaches used to deal with tsunami loads and blast loads.
 Students will learn the importance of and to recognize the load paths required to transmit applied loads from the structure to the foundation.
-3 hours lecture; 3 semester hours.
+Course offered every third semester.
 Prerequisite: CEEN314.